MAXIME765356/Empoyee-Management/README.md

 This app demonstarte how we can use SQLITE database as a backend for our QML application .

+Uses QT 5.12.11

+To use open the .pro file from Qt Creator

 This demo app has following feature implemented.
 * Updateing
 * Creating